aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/split-text/_index.md

 - **Remove or keep delimiters** – decide whether delimiters are removed or retained at the beginning or end of the resulting cells.

 ## **SplitText API**

+**Prerequisites**: To use this API you need a valid Aspose Cloud access token, and the workbook to be processed must be uploaded to Aspose Cloud storage or supplied directly in the request.
+The API supports common spreadsheet formats such as XLSX, XLS, ODS, and CSV.

 ### Web API